hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 ### Continuous aspect

-Unlike French, Occitan has a continuous aspect formed with "èsser a" + infinitive:
+Unlike French, Occitan has a continuous aspect formed with “èsser a” + infinitive:

 - **Soi a manjar** (I am eating)
 - **Èra a dormir** (He/She was sleeping)

 ### Double negation

-In many Occitan dialects, negation is reinforced by using both "non" before the verb and "pas" after:
+In many Occitan dialects, negation is reinforced by using both “non” before the verb and “pas” after:

-- **Non vòli pas anar** (I don't want to go)
+- **Non vòli pas anar** (I don’t want to go)

 ### Use of subjunctive